Redislabs-Solution-Architects/Specialist-Solution-Workshops/Real-Time-Search-Workshop/lab2/README.md

 # Lab 2 - Basic JSON Operations
 CRUD (Create, Read, Update, Delete) operations with the Redis JSON data type
+___
+## Business Value Statement
+Document stores are a NoSQL database type that provide flexible schemas and access patterns that are familiar to developers.
+Redis can provide document store functionality natively with its JSON data type.
+This allows Redis to complement existing document store databases such as MongoDB or provide standalone JSON document storage.
+___

 ## Create
 ### Syntax